 hold off

 .
-Lets visualize them
+Lets visualize those

 plot(ebsd,ebsd.orientations,'micronbar','off','edgecolor','k')